-Regarding science, particularly the biology (physiology) of digestion, attributing cause-and-effect is never certain, but the relevant questions are always:
+I am merely an armchair, amateur scientist.
+Regarding the science, particularly the biology (physiology) of digestion and metabolism, attributing cause-and-effect is never certain, but relevant questions are :

 - What is the science, and who is the scientist?

-- What is any personal interest or point of view of the scientist or the sponsor?
+- What is any personal interest or point of view of the scientist or their sponsor?

 - Is the science, as described by the scientist, based on a grand theory, or is it based on the observations (or trial and error) of the scientist?

 - What are the specific observations (or the trial and error)?
 If the observations are not direct, then who made the observations?

 - Have others repeated these observations?

 - Is it possible to prove that the conclusion is false, for example in a controlled experiment or with possible contrary observations?
 If not, then what is the proof of the theory?

-- Can the science be used to predict with any accuracy?
+- Can the science be used to predict anything with any accuracy?

 - Is it new?